DanielSchuette/dotfiles/vim-config/plugins/YouCompleteMe/README.md

 Installation
 ------------

-### Mac OS X
+### macOS

+#### Quick start, installing all completers

+- Install cmake, macvim and python; Note that the *system* vim is not supported.

+&nbsp;

+    brew install cmake macvim python

+- Install mono, go, node and npm

+&nbsp;

+    brew install mono go nodejs

+- Compile YCM

+&nbsp;

+    cd ~/.vim/bundle/YouCompleteMe
+    python3 install.py --all

+- For plugging an arbitrary LSP server, check [the relevant section](#plugging-an-arbitrary-lsp-server)

+#### Explanation for the quick start

 These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-Install the latest version of [MacVim][].
-Yes, MacVim.
-And yes, the _latest_.

-If you don't use the MacVim GUI, it is recommended to use the Vim binary that is inside the MacVim.app package (`MacVim.app/Contents/MacOS/Vim`).
-To ensure it works correctly copy the `mvim` script from the [MacVim][] download to your local binary folder (for example `/usr/local/bin/mvim`) and then symlink it:

-    ln -s /usr/local/bin/mvim vim
+[MacVim][] is required.
+YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
+If you don't already use [MacVim][], install it with [Homebrew][brew].
+Install CMake as well:

+    brew install cmake macvim

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the `ycm_core` library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.